RobinHYuan/Water-Level-Capacitor/Test/README.md

-# Instruction for Testing The prototpe Board
+# Instruction for Testing the Prototype Board

 ------------
 ## Procedures: